 - Order custom size matboards for the picture frames, then attach photos to the matboards.

 - Skip the matboard and just cut a large photo (for ex. a 16″x20″) to size to fit into the frame opening.
 If using this option, you may need to cut a piece of cardboard to size too and place it under the photo so it’s not so flimsy and can easily rest on the wood ledge of the picture frame.

 - Buy uncut matboard sheets and cut to size.
 This is what I did for my large picture frames.

 If you do option #3, mark your cut lines first with a pencil.
 When cutting your photos or matboards to size, use a metal (or plastic) yardstick, ruler, or straight-edge and X-acto knife.

 For the matboard, I had to go over the cut line several times with the X-acto knife since the matboard was tough to cut through.
 Note, you can also purchase a matboard cutter, but they aren’t that cheap, so that’s why I just used an X-acto knife.

-Finally, attach your photo or matboard with glue dots (I had to use a lot of them) or some heavy duty craft glue to the wood ledge on the picture frame.
+Finally, attach your photo or matboard with wood glue or some heavy duty craft glue to the wood ledge on the picture frame.
 Also, I used painter’s tape to attach my photos to my matboards, but any kind of tape works.

 All finished!
 I hung my picture frames up on the wall with some command strips.